octahedroid/drupal-decoupled-project/README.md

 ```

 ### Configure Simple OAuth Settings

-Generate keys visiting `admin/config/people/simple_oauth` we suggest you to use `../` on the directory field at the overlay window.

 You can reuse the previously generated Consumers currently at the site, or you can created new Consumers if this is the case, make sure you and assign the proper Scope of `Viewer` & `Previewer` depending on the usage you are planing to give to each one.